CMC/Forecast, Inc. and CMC Crew Services, Inc. (“CMC”) is committed to respecting and protecting your privacy.

 CMC recognizes the importance of protecting the privacy and safety of children.
 Our services are primarily directed towards the advertising industry and are not directed towards children.
 We may, however, process information about children under the age of 16 for the purposes of paying children who are hired by our clients.
 We will never use any such information for any purpose other than to provide the payroll services.

 We retain data we collect for Payroll processing strictly for the purpose of providing the Payroll Services.
 We may be obligated to retain data for contractual or regulatory reasons.
 Due to our legal obligations related to wage and tax payment, we are not able to delete your wage related information for seven (7) years following completion of the applicable payments.
+We do not retain any category of personal information referred to above for longer than necessary for the purposes for which it was processed.

 Changes to This Policy